Bible-Presbyterian churches (Singapore): Issue of secondary separation

 The Singapore BPC from its inception practised separation from Christians and churches which refused to separate from apostasy.
 While Daniel Chua refuses to acknowledge this, he is again contradicted by Dev Menon who writes that in the earlier years of the 1950s 'only the BP Church insisted on having secondary separation' (p.
 146 Heritage & Legacy).

-Jeffrey Khoo (True Life BPC) and Charles Seet (Life BPC) see no degrees in separation, as separation is simply separation and has the holiness of God – which has no degrees – as its premise.
+Jeffrey Khoo and Charles Seet see no degrees in separation, as separation is simply separation and has the holiness of God – which has no degrees – as its premise.
 They share the same view as McIntire who sees separation as a command that requires only obedience and it should not be fractured into degrees (for options to obey or to ignore), as to do so is also disobedience and sin.
 But BPCIS sees separation in different degrees and asserts that the right biblical approach is only primary (first-degree) not secondary (second-degree) separation.

-Citing the issue to be in the different interpretations of the same Scripture passages cited by both sides to support their views, Daniel Chua (p.
-501 of Heritage & Legacy) attempts an exegesis of 2 Thessalonians 3:6-15.
-He says that 'keep away' in v.
-6 and 'not associate' in v.
-14 (per modern Bible versions used by him) cannot mean to 'totally cut themselves off from a brother' because v.
-15 to 'not regard him as an enemy, but warn him as a brother' means as he is, after all, a 'brother' (adelphos).